Poppy - 9 Month Old Labradoodle Girly

 Puppy/Dog Adoption Checklist

 Before contacting or visiting the advertiser for this Labradoodle.
 Please make sure you have printed and read this checklist fully.
 Do NOT buy a dog or puppy from the advertiser unless you are happy that they follow all the advice on the list.
+If you have any concerns, report them to us.

 - Do your research first